 By asking the right questions, you’re encouraging kids to think ahead about how they might get started on their own, what’s important to get done, and how they’ll go about doing it.

-For many years, our educational coaches have found that this approach works incredibly well for all kids, and it can work in your home, too.
+For many years, our executive function coaches have found that this approach works incredibly well for all kids, even during online or hybrid school, and it can work in your home, too.

 So give it a shot!